30 Things To Do In The Netherlands – Suggested By Locals

 View of the lighthouse Brandaris on Terschelling

-20. Visit An Amusement Park
+20. Dutch Amusement Park Visit

 Visiting an amusement park can be a great family activity, and I described the 10 best amusement parks in The Netherlands in another article on this website to help you find the best one.